MirunaPislar/MirunaPislar.github.io/README.md

 ## About

-**Career**: I'm a Research Engineer at DeepMind in Paris, working on deep reinforcement learning.
+I'm a Research Engineer at DeepMind in Paris, working on deep reinforcement learning.

-**Education**: I did my BSc in Computer Science at the University of Manchester, UK.
+I did my BSc in Computer Science at the University of Manchester, UK.
 Then I completed an MPhil in Advanced Computer Science at the University of Cambridge (Fitzwilliam College).

-**Research interests**: representation learning, multi-agent social learning, AI for social good, language evolution.
+My research interests span representation learning, multi-agent social learning, AI for social good, and language evolution.

 ## Featured Projects